infants

 - Clément (father to Jasper)

-The Nido Program, for children ages 18-36mo is designed to assist the child in taking important first steps away from home into a nurturing, supportive and stimulating school environment.
+The Toddler Program, for children ages 18-36mo is designed to assist the child in taking important first steps away from home into a nurturing, supportive and stimulating school environment.
 Children develop independence and respect for others, as well as acquire sensory, motor, practical life, language, pre-reading and pre-math skills.

 Within the Toddler Room, the toddler-sized furniture, as well as the specially designed Montessori materials for this age group, provide an environment young children can explore with a sense of mastery.
 Activities are designed to promote self-care, develop gross and fine motor skills, foster increasing concentration and ability to absorb and follow multi-step directions and to develop social skills.